Skip to main content

 Binding to SelectedValue

-When you need just a single property of the selected item rather than the whole object, use SelectedValueBinding to specify which property to extract and SelectedValue to bind the result.
-This is useful when your items are complex objects but you only need to store an ID or code:
+If you need just a single property of a complex item, rather than the whole object, use SelectedValueBinding to specify which property to extract and SelectedValue to bind the result.
+This binding is commonly used when you only need to store the ID or code of a composite data object.

 <ComboBox ItemsSource="{Binding Countries}"